 To transform our experience we must come to terms with how much a clear non-judgmental consciousness relates to how we observe others.
-What beliefs do you attach to someone before you even get to know them?
+What beliefs do we attach to someone before we even get to know them?

 Walking into a singles joint can be as comical and weird as watching the classic bar scene from Star Wars.
-Milling around with big masks on our faces we do everything we can to keep from seeing the truth.
+Milling around with big masks on our faces we do everything we can to keep from seeing the truth, or, exposing it.
 We come into this world with an innocence and purity about life.
-Soon we start collecting data: visually, audibly, and sensory.
+Soon we start collecting data: visually, audibly, and sensually.
 We begin to fill our mind with ideas of what life should be and then form our expectation and desire for experience.
 As we get older the experiences we face give us a value system and a moral edification to live our lives as we believe they should be led.

 Why aren’t we finding the life partner we want right now?